tinyx3k/ransomware.live/docs/profiles.md

 ## nefilim

-_ Description :_
-According to Vitali Kremez and Michael Gillespie, this ransomware shares much code with Nemty 2.5.
+>According to Vitali Kremez and Michael Gillespie, this ransomware shares much code with Nemty 2.5.
 A difference is removal of the RaaS component, which was switched to email communications for payments.
 Uses AES-128, which is then protected RSA2048.

-> fetching this site requires a headless browser

 - https://www.zdnet.com/article/a-deep-dive-into-nefilim-a-double-extortion-ransomware-group